Ever wonder why the burger you get at your local drive-thru looks nothing like those on TV? Here's why.

 According to the video linked above, McDonald’s removes imperfections in the bun, adds color to the burger and even adjusts the location of the cheese.

 Speaking of cheese, a slide presentation on the American Cheese Society website says “nearly every photo can use some retouching, though less is more.”
 That presentation is geared toward cheese makers and bloggers, and it also suggests that if more than 25 percent of an image needs to be changed, it might be best to find a new photo to use.

 However, McDonald’s is mum in its video as to what percentage of its fast-food photos are touched up.

 Here’s the real question lurking below the surface of this topic: Do fast-food photos amount to deceptive advertising?

 McDonald’s Canada points out that the ingredients used for the photo-shoot burger are exactly the same as ingredients slapped together by the kid working the line at your local franchise.
 They’re simply arranged in a more appealing way.

 It is similar to clothing: Even if you buy the same shirt worn by a chiseled model, it will never look the same on you.

 Consumer Reports did its own expose on fast-food fantasy photographs and contacted the Federal Trade Commission about the practice.
 According to Consumer Reports, “An FTC spokesperson says actions are unlikely in cases of inexpensive products that consumers can easily evaluate.”

 In other words, you can walk into a local fast-food joint, see that everyone is eating burgers that look nothing like the ads, and choose to walk back out.

 Do these fast-food tactics annoy you?
 Or is this just an expected part of advertising?
-Sound off in our Forums.
-It’s the place where you can speak your mind, explore topics in-depth, and post questions and get answers.
+Share with us in comments below or on our Facebook page.